hatboysam/shpm/README.md

 You probably shouldn't, but I like it

 ### How do I use it?
-shpm list -> list all tasks
-shpm add "Some Task" -> add "Some Task" to the bottom of the list shpm remove -> list all tasks and choose one to remove shpm remove n -> remove task #n from the list
+shpm list -> list all tasks by project shpm add "Some Task" -> add "Some Task" to project "Other" shpm add "Some Project" "Some Task" -> add "Some Task" to the project "Some Project", creating the project if necessary shpm remove -> list all tasks and choose one to remove shpm remove n -> remove task #n from the list